Bach: “Sei Solo” — Sonata No.1 in G minor for Violin Solo, BWV 1001

 The last movement, Presto, is the only one featuring two parts, both with repeat signs (AA’BB’ scheme).

 The digitized autograph is available from the Staatsbibliothek zu Berlin, Preußischer Kulturbesitz.
 This document is in the public domain and shared under a Creative Commons (CC-BY 4.0) International License.
 It is free of known restrictions under copyright law, including all related and neighboring rights.

 In order to provide a rating overview, as well as an idea about duration relations between the recordings, I have prepared the table below.
 Note that the color coding for the duration (blue = longer/slower, red = shorter/faster) refers to the average between the recordings.

-I have not corrected the timings for trailing or leading blank time, with the one exception of the Gigue (last movement), where trailing blank time is subtracted.
+I have not corrected the timings for trailing or leading blank time, with the one exception of the last movement, where trailing blank time is subtracted.
 One should read the timings in the above table with a grain of salt.

 A Note on Ratings